 Melk is located in the Wachau Valley, where small towns and monasteries flourished during the Renaissance.
 The scenery is stunning.
 Several castles — including Schloss Schallaburg, Schloss Artstetten, and Schloss Schonbuhel — beg to be explored, and the ruins of other castles dot the landscape.

 If you’re interested in local food and beverages like we are, the Wachau Valley is renowned for its apricots and wine.
 In addition to excellent wines made from grapes such as riesling and gruner veltliner, apricot wine, apricot dumplings, apricot cake, and some unique items made with saffron are also local specialties.

 Krems is the town at the other end of the valley and is sometimes part of the Romantic Danube itinerary.

 Vienna is one of the most beautiful cities in the world.
 There are so many things to see, do, and eat that you will not want to waste a moment of your time there.

 Music is another highlight of Viennese culture.
 The City of Music has many venues from which to choose.
-The Musikverein, Vienna State Opera, Wiener Konzerthaus, and Schonbrunn Palace offer concerts featuring everything from the classical music of Mozart and Strauss to jazz, pop, and rock, while cafes, bars, and nightclubs offer food, drinks, and music in a more intimate setting.
+The Musikverein, Vienna State Opera, Wiener Konzerthaus, and Schonbrunn Palace offer concerts featuring everything from the classical music of Mozart and Strauss to jazz, pop, and rock.
+There are also cafés, bars, and nightclubs offering food, drinks, and music in a more intimate setting.